See below for an abbreviated CV. For a full CV as of April 6, 2021 in PDF format, click here.

 - Specializations: Urban Governance, Community Development

 2014.
-Masters of Urban Planning, Taubman College, University of Michigan
+Master of Urban Planning, Taubman College, University of Michigan

 - Specialization: Community and Economic Development